magento/architecture/design-documents/frontend-html-binding.md

 vulnerabilities.

 #### Proposing
-Create static test to require developers to use variables/functions with _'html'_ suffix to bind HTML (like _variableHtml_ or _widget.generateButtonHtml()_).
+Create static test to require developers to use variables/functions with _'UnsanitizedHtml'_ suffix to bind HTML (like _variableUnsanitizedHtml_ or _widget.generateButtonUnsanitizedHtml()_).
 It's not a 100% guaranty that properly sanitized values will be used for dynamic HTML but it will notify developers to think whether they really need HTML binding for a value or maybe text binding will be enough.
-This rule would be consistent with the rule we have for _.phtml_ templates.
+This rule would be more-or-less consistent with the rule we have for _.phtml_ templates.